egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-4/index.md

 Your submission ...

 - [ ] outlines research questions and hypotheses
+- [ ] selected syntactic feature and why you think that distinguishes the proficiency score
 - [ ] provide description of your approach (algorithms and rules) to identify the desired linguistic structure.
-- [ ] provides analysis results and their interpretations in relation to the research questions
+- [ ] provides scatter plot examining the relationships and their interpretations in relation to the research questions

 :::